 What types of study materials will be available?
 When will they be available?
 Will there be specific material for those taking the bridge exam versus all three exams?

 ISM has begun the process of developing study materials to support the three new exams and the one bridge exam.
-We anticipate that we will have a Study Guide, a Diagnostic Kit and a new, three-book ISM Knowledge Series which will support CPSM Exam content.
+We anticipate that we will have a Study Guide, a Diagnostic Practice Exam and a new, three-book ISM Knowledge Series which will support CPSM Exam content.
 We envision the material to support the bridge exam as a subset of the entire program offering.
 We are working to have the materials available as soon as possible.
 We will keep you updated as the materials develop.
 Please sign up for the CPSM e-mail updates on our Web site.

 CPSMs will be required to earn 60 CEHs during their current certification period in order to maintain the designation.
 CPSMs will have the option to retest any or all of the exam modules for 20 CEHs each, but only during the last year of their certification period.
 Training that is at least one hour in length and related to your business, industry or job skills will count hour-for-hour.
 Training must be at least one hour in length and may be self-study or face-to-face instruction.
 ISM allows instructors to receive CEH credit the first time they teach a course.